tuist/tuist/projects/docs/docs/commands/graph.md

 The command will output the dependency graph as an image, in the `png` format.
 You can also change the format to `dot` (see [DOT](<https://en.wikipedia.org/wiki/DOT_(graph_description_language)>)) to get the raw contents of the graph.
+You can also change the format to `json` to export the project structure into a JSON file.

 ### Command